Chart Color Schemes

 Normanhurst - Thornleigh - Westleigh is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Normanhurst-Thornleigh-Westleigh has a high cultural diversity, with 35.8% of its population born overseas and 29.3% speaking a language other than English at home.
-Christianity is the main religion in Normanhurst-Thornleigh-Westleigh, making up 52.9% of people as of 2016 Census data.
-Hinduism is overrepresented compared to Greater Sydney, comprising 4.2% versus 7.3%.
+Christianity is the predominant religion in Normanhurst-Thornleigh-Westleigh, comprising 52.9% of the population.
+Hinduism is overrepresented compared to Greater Sydney, making up 4.2% versus 7.3%.

 Frequently Asked Questions - Diversity